graphicsdesk/everything/README.md

 _“The greatest value of a picture is when it forces us to notice what we never expected to see.” —John Tukey_

-_"The purpose of visualization is insight, not pictures." —Ben Shneiderman_
+_“The purpose of visualization is insight, not pictures.” —Ben Shneiderman_

-_"Las estadísticas hablan de todos, es decir, de nadie." —Jaime Serra_. ("The statistics speak of everyone, that is, of nobody.")
+_“Las estadísticas hablan de todos, es decir, de nadie.” —Jaime Serra_. ("The statistics speak of everyone, that is, of nobody.")

+_“In short, we use data to find and tell stories.
+Stories that make a difference.
+Stories that otherwise would not be told.”_

 ## Table of Contents